Schnitzel Paradise

 Martin Koolhoven's Schnitzel Paradise (Het Schnitzelparadijs) is a 2005 Dutch comedy film about Dutch-Moroccan Nordip Dounia who starts working in a restaurant kitchen and falls in love with Agnes Meerman, niece of the hotel's manager.
 Nordip has to overcome not only Agnes's family's prejudices but also his father's wishes as to his future.

-The film was a huge success in The Netherlands (it was the highest grossing Dutch film in 2005 in The Netherlands).
+The film was a huge success in The Netherlands, attracting nearly 342,000 visitors in 2005, and becoming the highest grossing Dutch film in 2005.

+Plot

+After obtaining his school diploma, Nordip looks for a vacation job and is hired as a dishwasher at hotel restaurant 'De Blauwe Gier'.
+In the kitchen, Nordip encounters people of various different cultures, including two bickering Moroccans, a well-meaning Turk, a hardrocker chef, and his sadistic sous-chef right hand man.
+Nordip also falls in love with Agnes, the hotel owner's niece.